 Oooomph.
 Despite being in the office four days a week, immersed in clinical duties, and constantly logged on to UpToDate, I realized there was a lot of unfamiliar material.
 We would be tested on clinical issues that I did not regularly encounter in outpatient primary care practice, such as practical oncology, acute cardiac care, rheumatology treatments, and so on and so on.
 For the first time, I felt nervous.
 Could I fail this test?

 But, there was only one thing to do: take a deep breath and outline a plan of attack.
 I estimated how long I had to go through each book, reading all the chapters and complete all the questions, in order to be done before the exam date.
-I would need to get through a book every 2 weeks.
+I would need to get through a book every two weeks.

-And so I felt better, for about 2 weeks.
+And so I felt better, for about two weeks.
 As the first book sat on my bedside table night after night, I realized that my plan was flawed.
 My plan had depended upon me actually having any free time in the day to study.
 I did not have any free time in the day to study.
 I only had a few minutes at nighttime before I passed out.

 Three Months from the Internal Medicine Boards (Starting to Panic)